-In order to define a significative set of samples, an accurate detailed-analysis based method could be used, which performs a less expansive evaluation of the build-time with respect to a real experiment.
-A detailed-analysis can be operated by using specialized CAE programs such as those supplied with the AM machine.
-It is the case of Simplify 3D, which is a 3D printing slicing software that controls every aspect of the printing process and performs also build-time evaluation.
-Some alternatives to this tool are Cura by Ultimaker and MatterControl by MatterHackers, both freeware.
-Nevertheless, the build-time estimations provided by these softwares is different from those performed with the FDM machine (German RepRap X350).
-In Table 1 the comparison of the estimated build-time with the real one is reported, using three test cases shown in Figure 1.
+In order to define a significative set of samples, an accurate detailed-analysis-based method could be used in view of performing a less expansive evaluation of the build time in relation to a real experiment.
+Such a detailed analysis can be operated by using specialised computer-aided engineering (CAE) programs, such as those supplied with the AM machine.
+An example here is Simplify 3D, which is a 3D printing slicing software that controls every aspect of the printing process and also performs build time evaluations.
+Alternatives include Cura by Ultimaker and MatterControl by MatterHackers, both of which are freeware.
+Nevertheless, the build time estimations provided by this software differ from those performed using a fused deposition modelling (FDM) machine (German RepRap X350).
+The comparison of the estimated build time with the real situation is reported in Table 1; it involved using the three test cases shown in Figure 1.

-The estimation performed is not accurate enough to be used for obtaining qualified training data for a neural network.
-The main reason which led to the mismatch evidenced in the previously mentioned programs do not consider some process-related parameters of the machine in use, which are acceleration and jerk.
+The estimation performed was not accurate enough to be used for obtaining qualified training data for a neural network.
+The main reason for the evident mismatch in the aforementioned programs is that they do not consider certain process-related parameters of the machine in use, namely, ‘acceleration’ and ‘jerk’.